Kopano-dev/kustomer/docs/kopano-licenses.md

 A warning if an operation has failed because of these limits is logged.
-Also the claims `multiserver` and `multitenant` are checked and if they are active in the configuration but not covered by the active license claim set, the kopano-server's license status is reported accordingly.
+Also the claims `multiserver` and `multitenant` are checked and if they are active in the configuration but not covered by the active license claim set, the kopano-server's license status is reported as non-zero.

 Without the `archiver` claim in the active claim set, connections to the server from kopano-archiver are not possible and are rejected.